Tiffany Cabán

 Tiffany Cabán (born July 24, 1987) is an American attorney, politician, and political organizer who has served as a member of the New York City Council for the 22nd District since the 2021 New York City Council election.
 She won the Democratic primary for the seat after the incumbent, Democrat Costa Constantinides, retired.

 She was a candidate in the 2019 Democratic primary for Queens County's District Attorney in the State of New York, which she narrowly lost to Queens Borough president Melinda Katz.
+She is a member of the Democratic Socialists of America.

 Early life and education

-Cabán was born in Richmond Hill, Queens, to Puerto Rican parents: an elevator mechanic father and a children's caretaker mother; both had been raised in NYCHA's Woodside Houses.
-She attended PS 62 and JHS 210 before attending St. Francis Preparatory School.
+Cabán was born in Richmond Hill, Queens, to Puerto Rican parents: a union elevator mechanic father and a children's pre-school purveyor mother; both had been raised in Woodside Houses (which had been built to house returning veterans), and they were neighbors of former school Chancellor Joel Klein.
+She attended PS 62 and JHS 210 before attending St. Francis Preparatory School, a private Catholic school in Fresh Meadows.
 She earned a Bachelor of Arts degree from Pennsylvania State University, where she majored in studies of crime, law, and justice.
 Subsequently, she earned a Juris Doctor degree from New York Law School.

 Career

-Cabán was a public defender, who worked for New York County Defender Services and the Legal Aid Society.
+Cabán was a public defender who worked for New York County Defender Services and the Legal Aid Society.

 Queens District Attorney campaign

-Cabán's 2019 campaign for Queens County District Attorney focused on criminal justice reform, including ending mass incarceration and the War on Drugs.
+Cabán's 2019 campaign for Queens County District Attorney focused on criminal justice reform, including ending mass incarceration and the war on drugs.
 She also called for the decriminalization of sex work.
 Cabán was endorsed by The New York Times, as well as progressive politicians such as Alexandria Ocasio-Cortez, Bernie Sanders, Elizabeth Warren, and Larry Krasner, as well as several progressive members of the New York State Legislature and Suffolk County, Massachusetts DA Rachael Rollins.
 The race drew national attention, drawing comparisons to Ocasio-Cortez's upset victory in the 2018 House primary election over Joe Crowley.

 Numerous progressive political organizations also endorsed her campaign, including Citizen Action of New York, the Working Families Party, the Democratic Socialists of America, Make the Road, Real Justice, and other community organizations in New York.

 Cabán faced Queens borough president Melinda Katz in the Democratic primary.
 The previous District Attorney, Richard Brown, had intended to retire after the election, but died in office shortly before the primary.
 On June 25, 2019, Cabán claimed victory over Katz, but with the margin of victory standing at just over one percentage point, Katz declined to concede the election.
 On July 3, election officials said Katz pulled ahead in the final count with a lead of just 20 votes, triggering a recount.
 On August 6, days after Katz was declared the ultimate victor by 60 votes, Cabán conceded the race.